 at Cerebral stroke: MEMORI-net and the new rehabilitation perspectives

-Speaking language: English (Subtitles: English, Italian - Slovenian is work in progress)
+Speaking language: English (Subtitles: English, Italian, and Slovenian)